 - Store any leftovers in an airtight container for up to a week in the refrigerator or freeze it for up to three months.

-While blending air is incorporated and that causes the salsa not to look red.
-Let the salsa sit in the refrigerator for 30 minutes to an hour and it will darken naturally.
+While air is incorporated, the salsa doesn't look red.
+Let the salsa sit in the refrigerator for 30 minutes to an hour, and it will darken naturally.
 Alternatively, you can add paprika during blending.

-Store any leftovers in an airtight container for up to a week in the refrigerator or freeze it for up to three months.
+Store any leftovers in an airtight container in the refrigerator for up to a week, or freeze them for up to three months.

 Add 1-2 habanero chili peppers along with other ingredients to make this salsa spicy.
 Alternatively, add 1-2 tablespoons of hot sauce.